itislu/42-Rush-ft_shmup/README.md

 ## About

 The game is inspired by classic shoot 'em ups like Space Invaders, R-Type and Gradius, and was built entirely for the terminal using ncurses.
+We wrote it mostly in C, with some C++.

+The project was made in a setting which we at 42 Vienna call a *Rush* - we randomly get put into teams of 2-3 peers and have exactly 2 days and 5 hours.

 ---